 - Apron for the child to wear

-Color theory can be a pretty advanced concept used by artists and graphic designers, but it can also be broken down into simple terms that even the youngest child can easily understand.
+Color theory can be a pretty advanced concept used by artists and graphic designers.
+Still, it can also be broken down into simple terms that even the youngest child can easily understand.

 Once children reach kindergarten and up, they are ready to delve a little deeper into color theory.
-If the child has already been introduced to the concept of primary colors and mixing, then you can jump right into harder concepts.
+If the child has already been introduced to primary colors and mixing, you can jump right into harder concepts.
 If not, you'll want to explain the concept of primary colors and that they can be mixed to form other colors in the following combinations:

 - Red + Blue = Purple